vladio71/DndToDoBoards/README.md

 ![alt text](./public/header.png)

 # TODOISTIK
 TODOISTIK is a drug and drop based web app for creating boards and tasks, as well as ordering them easily.
+Deployed on : https://dnd-to-do-boards.vercel.app/

 ## Core packages